Heathers

 1/5

-No diverse representation indicated in available information; characters occupy traditional archetypal roles within a homogeneous school environment.
+No diverse representation indicated in available information; the cast adheres to a homogenous portrayal of 1980s high school archetypes.

 Educational Value